 In order to maintain and develop the quality of teaching and provision to respond to the strengths and needs of all pupils all staff are encouraged to undertake training and development.
-Training needs of teachers and teaching assistants are identified through regular performance management and following advice from outside agencies.
-We work closely with outside specialist such as the Speech and Language Therapist, Teacher of the Deaf and the Vision Support Teacher etc. The SENCO offers guidance and facilitates training for staff where necessary to improve teachers' ability to identify and respond to children with SEN and their understanding of the needs most frequently encountered in our school.
+Training needs of teachers and teaching assistants are identified through regular performance management, monitoring processes and following advice from outside agencies.
+We work closely with outside specialists such as the Speech and Language Therapist, Occupational Therapists, the School's ASD team etc. The SENCO offers guidance and facilitates training for staff where necessary to improve teachers' ability to identify and respond to children with SEN and their understanding of the needs most frequently encountered in our school.
 The school's SENCO regularly attends the SENCO network meetings in order to keep up to date with local and national updates in SEND.

 We make available the appropriate resources and specialist equipment to ensure all children can access the curriculum and fulfil their true potential.
-We work closely in particular with the sensory team and physical disabilities team to ensure that children are not disadvantaged by a sensory or physical disability.
+We have a service level agreement with an Educational Psychologist who works privately called Julie Wakeley and we liaise with Cornwall Council Educational Psychologists for statutory work.

 The person responsible for managing the school's response to the provision made for children with SEN is Mrs Lesley Osborne.
-She is the Assistant Headteacher and is member of the Senior Leadership Team (SLT).
+She is the Assistant Headteacher and is member of the Senior Leadership Team.
 Contact details: Tel: 01736 364868 e-mail: lesley.osborne@heamoor.cornwall.sch.uk

-The school website contains details of our policy for children with special educational needs.
+The school's website contains details of our policy for children with special educational needs.
 This Special Educational Needs Information Report includes the arrangements made for children in our school with special educational needs.
-Our Local Offer is also available of the school's website and on the Family Information Services website.
+Our Local Offer is also available on the school's website and on the Family Information Services website.
+These documents are updated annually.

 The Governing Body of the school have a legal duty to publish information on the website about the policy for pupils with SEND.
 This is updated annually.
-The named Governor with responsibility for SEN is Mrs Charlene Steadman.
+The named Governor with responsibility for SEN is Mrs Carol Breakwell.